us77ipis/glif-intensional-logic/README.md

-# glif-intensional-logic
+# Case study of implementing intensional logic in GLIF

-Case study of implementing intensional logic in GLIF
+This repository contains all the Jupiter notebooks from the case study.